gobicycle/bicycle/manual_testing_plan.md

 - RESULT  : Error counter metrics should be available in the Prometheus web interface.
 - COMMENT :

+10. -[] Checked
+- TEST    : Check migration 0.4.x-0.5.0.sql.
+Create version v0.4.0 DB, then make several withdrawals (preferably with lost messages) that are in the status `processed` and `processing`.
+            Then stop the processor and apply the migration.
+Launch the new version of the processor and check that the outputs were processed normally and no duplicate outputs occurred.
+- RESULT  : Withdrawals must be made correctly, there should be no duplicate withdrawals.
+- COMMENT :

 ### Stability test

 1. -[] Checked